 In order to keep the local deer herd in balance with the other ecological components of the Forest, we open the Massachusetts section of Hopkins Forest for 12 days each fall for shotgun hunting.
-Recently hunters have been harvesting about three to five white-tailed deer per season.
+Recently hunters have been harvesting between five and ten white-tailed deer per season.
 During this time, the forest is closed to other users.
 To avoid conflicts with other forest users, no other forms of hunting are permitted in the forest.
 Hunters must obtain a special no-fee permit to hunt in the forest (below).

-Williams College and the Center for Environmental Studies grant permission to hunt deer by firearms during the 12-day season of November 26th through December 8th (excluding Sunday, December 2nd).
-ANTLERED DEER and ANDLERLESS DEER with PERMIT in compliance with all applicable laws and regulations of the United States, the Commonwealth of Massachusetts, and other jurisdictions, and in compliance with conditions stated as follows for the Hopkins Memorial Forest (HMF):
+Williams College and the Center for Environmental Studies grant permission to hunt deer by firearms during the 12-day season of November 27th through December 9th (excluding Sunday, December 3th).
+ANTLERED DEER and ANTLERLESS DEER with PERMIT in compliance with all applicable laws and regulations of the United States, the Commonwealth of Massachusetts, and other jurisdictions, and in compliance with conditions stated as follows for the Hopkins Memorial Forest (HMF):

 - The permit is not transferable and applies only to the individual to whom it is issued and only for the specified days.